jackxnet/Xtransport/README.md

 I will be posting a core host example with plugin services

+Key Features and Uses

 File Hosting

 Database Hosting

 Routing

 Alarm System

 Security Camera

-File Backup through distributed Raspberry Pi
-File MyPiDrive like onedrive
+distributed file system

 Lora bridge to xPXP network

-Sip Bridge
+Sip to xtransport

 Voice and Video transport

-Multiple Transport and bonding using routing by port number
+Multiple Transport (Bonding) for higher throughput

-Alway on connection with node retry connection if host lost Route by Unicast, channel, Multicast, and by Port
+Alway on connection with node retry connection if host lost

+Route by Unicast, channel, Multicast, and by Port